-Speaking to reporters during a press briefing with airline executives on the coronavirus at the White House Wednesday, President Trump said he thought the Super Tuesday Democratic primary results were “great” — for him, naturally.
+Speaking to reporters during a press briefing with airline executives on the coronavirus at the White House on Wednesday, President Trump said he thought the Super Tuesday Democratic primary results were “great” — for him, naturally.

 Biden won in at least nine of 14 states, seizing the momentum from Sen. Bernie Sanders based on results from the first three states to vote.